abdodolh14141/Movies/README.md

-# Movies Platform
+🎬 Movies Platform

-A modern Movies App To Show Modern Movies.
+A high-performance, full-stack web application for discovering and managing modern movies.
+Built with the latest Next.js 15 App Router features and a focus on sleek user experience.

-## Features
+✨ Features

-- **User Authentication**
+Dynamic Movie Discovery: Real-time data fetching from the OMDB API with optimized performance using React Hooks.

+Secure Authentication: Comprehensive auth system powered by NextAuth.js, featuring:

-  - Email/Password login
+Email/Password credentials.

-  - Google OAuth integration
+One-click Google OAuth integration.

-  - Secure session management
+Secure session management and password hashing with Bcrypt.

-- **Profile Management**
-  - Customizable user profiles
-  - Profile picture upload
-  - Age and gender information
-  - Follow/Unfollow functionality

-- **Post Management**
-  - Create, read, and delete posts
-  - Image upload From Api

-- **Responsive Design**
-  - Mobile-friendly interface
-  - Modern UI with Tailwind CSS
-  - Smooth animations
+Rich Details: Deep-dive into movie specifics including plot summaries, ratings, and view counts.

+Modern UI/UX:

+Fully Responsive: Crafted with Tailwind CSS for a seamless experience on mobile, tablet, and desktop.

+Fluid Animations: Enhanced with Framer Motion for premium-feel transitions.

 ## Tech Stack